U.S. dispatches 200 test kits for Wuhan coronavirus

 WHO has requested $675 million to combat the virus, especially in places that have weak health systems and may be unprepared to respond to a case at one of their facilities.
 Officials also want to protect doctors and nurses who are face-to-face with patients.

-“The last thing we need at this point is the front-line workers becoming victims themselves of this disease,” said Mike Ryan, executive director of WHO’s emergencies program.
+“The last thing we need at this point is the front-line workers becoming victims themselves of this disease,” said Dr. Ryan said.

 WHO Director-General Tedros Adhanom Ghebreyesus said the Bill and Melinda Gates Foundation made a “generous contribution” to the fight and that Japan offered $10 million.